 August: Blessed with a steady inflow of points thanks to referrals, MS, and new credit cards in both Canada and the US, my focus shifts to how I can best leverage my points to take the trips that I’ve always dreamed of taking.
 I kick off this exciting phase with a tour of Latin America and a journey along the Trans-Siberian Railway, and I can’t wait to see what other adventures lie ahead.

-There you have it – a step-by-step timeline of how I went from signing up for credit cards on accident to enjoying frequent trips around in the world that I could’ve never imagined in my wildest dreams.
+There you have it – a year-by-year timeline of how I went from signing up for credit cards on accident to enjoying frequent trips around in the world that I could’ve never imagined in my wildest dreams.
 Looking back at all these years of dabbling with Miles & Points, I think the biggest takeaway is that it’s all about simultaneously working on many fronts to achieve your goals.
 Credit cards, hustling for referrals, the US side of the game, maximizing redemptions, networking – each piece of the puzzle is important in its own right.

 Ultimately, everyone goes at their own pace.
-It took me five years to go from the initial spark of interest to a high-level understanding of things; it may take you less or more.
+It took me about five years to go from the initial spark of interest to a high-level understanding of things; it may take you less or more.
 And no matter where you are on the learning curve, make sure to savour the fruits of your labour when you redeem your points for trips – after all, it’s pretty crazy that all of this exists in the first place.